mingmingli1/firstrepo/readme.txt

-git is a version control sysytem git is free software
+git is a distributed control sysytem git is free software aaaabbbg jkkk